 You don’t want your website to simply be “good enough.”
 If you are handling a nonprofit’s website design, email newsletters, or any other promotional material, then it’s likely that you’ve invested a good amount of time trying to figure out ways to keep your audience engaged.
 The longer your audience stays on your page and reads through your content, the better your chances of attracting more donations through your campaign.

 Using the right font is particularly important for nonprofit organizations when trying to create awareness about a problem and attract more donations for the good cause.
-One sure way to give your users a great experience and grab their attention is to use the best font choices.
 According to Mikael Cho, the co-founder of Oomph, fonts have a definite impact on the psychology of the audience.

 To make things easy for you, we’ve listed out 20 fonts that will help you engage & build your nonprofit audience:

 If you prefer big, bold fonts with rounded corners, then Phenomena could be a great choice for you.
 It’s an improved variation of sans serif.
 It comes with over 500 glyphs and is available in many languages.
 The font is available for personal and business use so you can go ahead and use it in your website for enhanced symmetrical aesthetics.

 Stencil fonts are a beautiful way to display the to-be-highlighted text in a website for a nonprofit.
 The font was introduced by Sergiy Tkachenkoand from Russia and later improvised by Kash Singh.
 People use Marske stencil font most commonly in books, brochures, and covers.